 Paramedics David Vaughn and Victor Hernandez are called out to the edge of town where a woman has collapsed.
 A truckload of men then suddenly appear and snatch the woman, Rebecca, and her young daughter Libby at gunpoint.
 David protests that doing so will kill the woman and so the men shoot and wound Victor and force the two of them to come as well.
 David and Victor find that their captors are members of The Quanta Group, a cult led by the mysterious Teacher, who believe that they have been chosen to survive the end of the world.
 The group insist that they are all going to be taken up by UFOs in a few hours time.
 David is scathing of their beliefs but when The Teacher appears to raise Rebecca from the dead and offers up information about them that he could not have known, doubts begin to set in.

 It is hard to believe that it is nearly a decade now since The Blair Witch Project (1999) turned the world on its head.
 The great surprise about Blair Witch‘s runaway success is that co-directors Daniel Myrick and Eduardo Sanchez both took eight years to mount a comeback.
 Both reappeared in 2006, during which time the impetus they had from Blair Witch had faded considerably – indeed, all the films they have made subsequently have only been released to dvd.
 Sanchez reappeared with the quite good Altered (2006) about a captured alien and went onto make the horror film Seventh Moon (2008), Lovely Molly (2011) and Exists (2014) and to co-direct ParaAbnormal (2009).
-Myrick however has been quite productive, first directing the non-genre The Strand (2006), which hardly appears to have been seen by anybody, and then a host of genre productions with Believers, Solstice (2008), The Objective (2008) and Under the Bed (2016), as well as producing the likes of Rest Stop (2006), Sublime (2007), Otis (2008), Alien Raiders (2008), The Presence (2010) and Blair Witch (2016).
+Myrick however has been quite productive, first directing the non-genre The Strand (2006), which hardly appears to have been seen by anybody, and then a host of genre productions with Believers, Solstice (2008), The Objective (2008), Under the Bed (2017) and Skyman (2020), as well as producing the likes of Rest Stop (2006), Sublime (2007), Otis (2008), Alien Raiders (2008), The Presence (2010) and Blair Witch (2016).

 Believers treads a familiar path – the story of the individual who is brought into a UFO cult – that we have seen variants of in films like Uforia (1985), the British tv mini-series Imaginary Friends (1987) and Sound of My Voice (2011).
 Certainly, Daniel Myrick starts the film off with an undeniable fascination, shooting the action in dense, tight cuts with a busy handheld camera and on grainy film stock.
 One’s attention is drawn into the mystery that is going on.
 There are times where Myrick creates something spookily eerie – like the jolt when the prisoners suddenly see Deanna Russo alive again.
 Moreover, the role of the cult leader has been cast with the great and inscrutable Daniel Benzali, one of the most underrated actors in America.
 One sits expecting Believers to open out into something intensely fascinating.